-The gifting of property is something more and more parents are having to do to help the children get onto the housing ladder.
+The gifting of property is something more and more parents are having to do to help their children get onto the housing ladder.
 The challenge though is how to do and to know what implications are there to gifting property to your children.

-Strong consideration needs to be given into agreeing the intentions between the parents and their children to set out the answers to:
+Strong consideration needs to be given into agreeing on the intentions between the parents and their children to set out the answers to:

 - Will the parents remain on the title of the property and jointly own with the children?